Guardian Life Insurance Review 2026: Pricing, Pros & Cons

 Guardian Life Insurance Cost

 Guardian life insurance rates are most competitive at lower coverage amounts, particularly for buyers seeking $250,000 or less.
 For a 40-year-old nonsmoking woman, a $100,000 policy averages $10 per month, 38% below the national average.
 That pricing advantage narrows as coverage increases.
-At $500,000 and above, Guardian's rates are generally in line with or slightly higher than average for both men and women.
+At $500,000 and above, Guardian's rates are generally in line with, or slightly higher than, the average for both men and women.
 If you're seeking lower coverage limits, you'll find strong value with Guardian.
 For higher coverage amounts, you should compare quotes from carriers that offer more aggressive pricing.

 $100,000